-At A Level, students are expected to undertake independent, creative work, specialising in an area of study which includes painting, printmaking and sculpture.
+At A Level, students are expected to undertake independent, creative work, exploring and developing their understanding of a wide range of techniques and processes including painting, printmaking and sculpture.

-Set in our impressive purpose-built studio space, the Art Department houses equipment and facilities to aid exploration in almost any medium or material.
+Set in our impressive purpose-built studio space, the Art Department houses equipment and facilities to aid experimentation in almost any medium or material.